StrayRobots/cli/docs/src/formats/data.md

 Depth maps are encoded as 16 bit grayscale png images, where each value corresponds to depth in millimeters.

+The depth maps do not have to be of the same size as the color images, but they do need to have the same aspect ratio.

 ### `camera_intrinsic.json`
 Contains the intrinsic parameters of the camera that was used to collect the `color` and `depth` files.
 It should contain a single object, with the following fields: